Canadian banks eye Cuban presence as tensions ease

 An RBC spokeswoman would not confirm Westlake's comments.

-While RBC agreed earlier this year to sell its U.S. retail bank, it still has a sizable capital markets presence in the United States that could leave it exposed to U.S. sanctions.
+RBC agreed earlier this year to sell its U.S. retail bank, but it still has a sizeable capital markets presence in the United States.

 Under the 1996 U.S. Helms-Burton Act, officers of Canadian companies that operate in Cuba can be barred from entering the United States.

-Establishing a presence early on in the reform process could give the Canadian lenders a head start if Cuba's financial sector opens up.

-Canadian banks escaped the financial crisis in relatively good shape, and have been pushing to expand their global presence, taking advantage of hard-hit U.S. and European banks eager to unload assets.

-If RBC and Scotiabank do return to Cuba, they will join National Bank of Canada (NA.TO), which entered the country in 1995 and runs a small trade-finance operation.
+If RBC and Scotiabank do return, they will join National Bank of Canada (NA.TO), which entered the country in 1995 and runs a small trade-finance operation.

-National, Canada's sixth-largest lender, is one of a handful of foreign banks - including Societe Generale (SOGN.PA) and BNP Paribas (BNPP.PA) - that have a presence in Cuba.

 Setting up shop in Cuba would mesh nicely with Scotiabank's extensive operations in Latin America.
 RBC also has a Caribbean operation that spans eight countries.